Welcome to our Mental Health and Well-being page

 Staff Wellbeing Champions:

-As the head teacher, Mrs Macfie makes sure that mental health and well-being are at the heart of what we do at Wilberforce Primary.
-She has a strategic overview of what this looks like in school and makes sure staff can put theory into practice.
+As the head teacher, Mr Gibbons makes sure that mental health and well-being are at the heart of what we do at Wilberforce Primary.
+He has a strategic overview of what this looks like in school and makes sure staff can put theory into practice.

 As a yoga teacher and mindfulness coach, Mrs Windsor believes that looking after our well-being is crucial if we want to learn successfully.
 She supports staff to deliver mindfulness sessions to children.
 She is also a Mental Health First Aider and a school governor.